Multi-Carrier Agile Phased Array Radar: Simulation Results

-Here, we consider the case where the data matrix/cube is corrupted by additive i.i.d. zero-mean proper-complex Gaussian noise with variance $\kappa^2$.
-We let the SNR, defined as $1/\kappa^2$, vary, examining its impact on the radars performance.
-The radar setting are the same as in the noiseless case.

-In the first experiment, we consider the a jamming free case, and set $S = 12$.
-The hit rates of the range-Doppler parameters and RMSE in angle estimation are depicted in Figs.~\ref{fig:full_noisy_hitrate}-\ref{fig:full_noisy_angleerror}, respectively.
+{We then consider the noisy case, and compare the range-Doppler recovery performance versus \ac{snr}, which is changed by varying $\sigma^2$.
+We set $S = 10$, and we let $ u = 0.4 $ for the jamming environment.
+The hit rates of the range-Doppler parameters are depicted in Fig.~\ref{fig:noisy_hitrate}.}